DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/archives.md

 ## Machine.sp

-[Only for controlled, 'manual' events]
+[Only for controlled, 'manual' events]<br>
 Gormarim's simple machine event helper.
-Can add particle effect to a machine's sword (which was making things a bit laggy and distracted machine player a lot:)
+Can add particle effect to a machine's sword (which was making things a bit laggy and distracted machine player a lot :)

 ## OnTakeDamagev4.sp